codepymdev/.github/profile/README.md

 ### How to contribute

-Here are some ways of contributing to making Treblle better:
+Here are some ways of contributing to making CodePym better:

 - Send a pull request to any of our [open source repositories](https://github.com/codepymdev) on GitHub.
 Check the contribution guide on the repo you want to contribute to for more details about how to contribute.
 We're looking forward to your contribution!